 Students are responsible for keeping track of their attendance record.
-Attendance updates are sent periodically throughout the semester and can also be viewed on the portal page.
-Not checking email or failing to receive a notice is no reason to expect absences to be excused.
+Attendance updates are generally updated weekly; not checking email or failing to receive a notice is no reason to expect absences to be excused.
 Notices received by students are tools to inform and to welcome communication about absences.
+Students have one week to contact the Chapel Office located

-- Welcome
+- 1 Welcome

-- Mission Statement
+- 2 Mission Statement

-- Statement of Faith
+- 2 Statement of Faith

-- Historical Sketch of ONU
+- 3 Historical Sketch of ONU

 - 4 Administration and Student Services

+- 4 Academic Calenda

-- Resident Directors 6 Problem Solvers
+- 5 Resident Directors6 Problem Solvers

 - 6 How To

+- "Get the Word"

+7 Campus Buildings

-- 7 Campus Buildings and Office Hours
+- and Office Hours

+8 Office of Student

 - 8 Office of Student Engagement

-- 8 Clubs and "Get the Word"
+- 8 Clubs and Organizations

-- Organizations
+- 10 Recreation Services

-- 10 Recreation Services 11 Benner Library and Resource Center
+- 11 Benner Library and Resource Center

-- 11 Academic Advising, Support and Requirements
+- 11 Academic Advising,Support andRequirements

-- 14 Dykhouse Center Excellence
+- 14 Dykhouse Center for Academic Excellence

-- 16 Elwood Center for
+- ng, 15 Elwood Center for Student Success

-- 16 Counseling Services Health Services
+- 15 Counseling Services15 Health Services

-- Multiethnic Student Services
+- 16 Multiethnic Student Services

-- 17 Student
+- 16 Student Employme

-- Employment Student Union
+- 17 Student Uni

-- 19 Spiritual
+- 18 Spiritual

+Development

-- 21 Student Conduct Standards
+- 20 Student Conduct and Community Standards

-- 30 Chapel Policy
+- 29 Chapel Policy

-- Residential Life 33 & Housing
+- 31 Residential Life

-- 38 University Policies

-- Handbook 41 Vehicle Code

-- 45 Campus Map